circa1977/kilvin/README.md

    - cms/storage
    - cms/templates
    - public/images
- - Create a database for your new site in MySQL
+ - Create a database for your new site in MySQL/MariaDB.
+ - Configure your webserver to make the `./public` directory your web root.
- - Direct your browser to the install.php file on your new site.
+ - Direct your browser to the install.php file on your new site and run the installer.
 Example: http://mysite.com/install.php

 ## Multiple Sites

- - Weblogs, Fields, Categories, Statuses, Member Groups, Members, and most preferences are CMS-specific
+ - Weblogs, Fields, Categories, Statuses, Member Groups, Members, and most preferences are global and NOT site-specific
- - Templates, Pages, and Stats are Site-specific
+ - Templates and Stats are Site-specific
- - Member Groups can have access to certain site's in the CP, allowing them to access only those sites' Templates and Pages
+ - Member Groups have permissions that allow you to restrict them to only certain Sites, Weblogs, and Statuses
- - Weblog access is done on the group level.

 ## Kilvin CMS Sponsors